Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-Seven projects identified by AreaSearch are expected to affect this region.
-Major initiatives include Lakes Entrance Northern Growth Area, Lakes Entrance Foreshore Park Development, Krauatungalung Walk Stage 1, Lakes Entrance - Marine Parade Upgrade, and Lakes Entrance Slipway Redevelopment.
-The following list details those likely to be most relevant.
+AreaSearch identified seven projects potentially affecting this region.
+Notable initiatives include Lakes Entrance Northern Growth Area, Lakes Entrance Foreshore Park Development, Krauatungalung Walk Stage 1, Lakes Entrance - Marine Parade Upgrade, and Lakes Entrance Slipway Redevelopment.
+Below are details of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.